 According to Rita’s mother, Rita is a “free-spirit girl with strict moral values” whose hobbies include “caring for her future in-laws.”
 As for Rita’s food preferences, her mother says that Rita is a pescatarian, but she’s willing to be a vegetarian for the right family.
 Rita seems to be an only child, since there’s no mention of her having siblings.

 In addition to having family members who play matchmaker, Ravi and Rita belong to several Indian-oriented dating sites.
 Ravi and Rita’s first date (a blind date) takes place in March 2020, during the first week of the COVID-19 pandemic shutdowns in the United States.
 Ravi has traveled to Thermal, California, where Rita lives.
 And their first uncomfortable date is a picnic in an empty reservoir.
-Rita and Ravi are both wearing masks, while Ravi also has on latex gloves.
+Rita and Ravi are both wearing face masks, while Ravi also has on latex gloves.

 Ravi is the epitome of an insecure, neurotic dork who has lived a very sheltered life.
 He says things that he thinks people want to hear so that they will like and accept him.
 And he often over-apologizes to the point that it gets irritating.
 In other words, he’s a typical sensitive male protagonist in a mumblecore movie.